DoD-Platform-One/bigbang/charter/DocumentationLocations.md

 ### Where is the best place to look for documentation on BigBang?

 - https://repo1.dso.mil/platform-one/big-bang/bigbang/-/tree/master/docs/
-- Our goal is to have near 100% of publicly sharable docs in this centralized location to act as a single source of truth where all documentation can be found and help move docs out of IL2 Confluence and Private Repos to better support the open source community.
+- Our goal is to have near 100% of publicly shareable docs in this centralized location to act as a single source of truth where all documentation can be found and help move docs out of IL2 Confluence and Private Repos to better support the open source community.

 ### What types of documentation can be found in the docs folder?